realpython/python-guide/docs/scenarios/web.rst

 ~~~~~~

 `Gondor <https://gondor.io/>`_ is a PaaS specialized for deploying Django
 and Pinax applications.
-Gondor supports Django versions 1.2 and 1.3 on
+Gondor recommends Django version 1.6 and supports any WSGI application on
-Python version 2.7, and can automatically configure your Django site if you
+Python version 2.7.
+Gondor can automatically configure your Django site if you
 use :file:`local_settings.py` for site-specific configuration information.

 Gondor has a guide on deploying `Django projects <https://gondor.io/support/django/setup/>`_.